IS ASPARTAME O.K. DOCTOR?

 Dr. H.J.
 Roberts, M.D. found that 58 patients who consumed moderate to large amounts of aspartame, experienced joint pain requiring analgesics.
 This association seems convincing in light of (1) the prompt improvement of both these pains and other aspartame-associated complaints after abstinence from aspartame, and (2) their prompt recurrence following aspartame rechallenge, known or inadvertent.

 Clinicians should inquire about aspartame use in all patients who present with unexplained join pain or the exacerbations of rheumatologic disorders.
 A therapeutic trial of aspartame avoidance is warranted before ordering expensive studies, consultations and potent drugs.

 I will finish on this last note, which I also find a fascinating correlation.
 The soda pop companies sent truckloads of diet pop to the Persian Gulf where one soldier said they sat for as long as 8 weeks on pallets in the 120 degree Arabian sun, and that they drank them all day.
 At 86 degrees aspartame liberates methanol in the can!
 Desert Storm Syndrome symptoms are identical to Aspartame Disease: Memory loss, vision loss, chronic fatigue syndrome (methanol breaks down the immune system), joint pain, headaches, manic depression, dizziness, equilibrium problems, confusion, etc. The CFIDS Network (Chronic Fatigue Syndrome and Immunologic Disease) said 6000 of the troops have already perished!
 I wonder how many of them died from aspartame?

-Aspartame consumption is not only a problem in the US, but also here in Cyprus.
-I have personally seen it in children’s vitamins being sold freely in Cyprus.
+Aspartame consumption is not only a problem in the US.
 It is being sold in over 70 countries throughout the world.